dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

   }
 ) <table-cv>

+@table-topics provides a snippet of the topic representations for the top three hyperparameter sets.
+These representations were evaluated through human inspection.
+The topics derived from these sets are similar in both coherence and content.
+However, it is not obvious what the second topic for each set represents based on the representative terms alone, indicating a potential area for further analysis.

+Despite the similarity in results, it is necessary to select a single hyperparameter set for final use.
+Given that the differences between sets are minimal, the set with the highest $C_v$ score will be used for subsequent analysis.
+It is important to note that while the $C_v$ score provides a quantitative measure of coherence, the final evaluation remains somewhat subjective.

 #figure(
   caption: [Topic representations for the 4 most frequent topics of the BERTopic models for the top 3 hyperparameter sets], table(